prominencemaritime/passage-plan/README.md

 # ============================================================================
 # ALERT-SPECIFIC CONFIGURATION
 # ============================================================================
-# How many days back to look for vessel document updates
+# How many days back to look for passage plan events
-VESSEL_DOCUMENTS_LOOKBACK_DAYS=1
+# Events synced within this window will be included
+LOOKBACK_DAYS=1

 # ============================================================================
 # LOGGING